Changes to AWS's public IPv4 pricing structure and how to estimate how much it will cost in your environment

 As stated in this article, the pricing structure for public IPv4 will change from February 2024.

-As mentioned above, all IPv4 addresses that have been used free of charge up until now as long as the conditions are met will now be subject to charges.
+As mentioned above, all IPv4 services that have been available for free up until now as long as they meet the conditions will now be subject to charges.

-For more details and steps you can take to reduce these costs, check out our Developer Blog post.
+For more details and tips on how to reduce these costs, please see our Developer Blog.

 How to check how much it will cost in your environment

-Method 1: Check with the Public IP Insights feature of Amazon VPC IP Address Manager (IPAM)
+Method 1: Check using the Public IP Insights feature of Amazon VPC IP Address Manager (IPAM)

 I think this is the easiest and most reliable method.